Traveling to Syria in 2025: Updated Guide

 Passport Stamping:

-- Entering from Damascus Airport or Jordanian borders, your passport will be stamped.
+Entering from Damascus Airport, Aleppo Airport, Jordanian borders or Lebanese borders, your passport will be stamped.

 Visa Fees